oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 **Procedure 5.21.
 Configuring a Hypervisor Management Server**

 1.  -   **Configuration Using a Management Server Address**
-        1. Enter the IP address or fully qualified domain name of the Manager in the **Management Server** field.
+        1. Enter the IP address or fully qualified domain name of oVirt in the **Management Server** field.
         2. Enter the management server port in the **Management Server Port** field.
 The default value is `443`.
-If a different port was selected during Red Hat Enterprise Virtualization Manager installation, specify it here, replacing the default value.
+If a different port was selected during oVirt installation, specify it here, replacing the default value.
         3. Select the **Retrieve Certificate** option to verify that the fingerprint of the certificate retrieved from the specified management server is correct.
-The value that the certificate fingerprint is compared against is returned at the end of Red Hat Enterprise Virtualization Manager installation.
+The value that the certificate fingerprint is compared against is returned at the end of oVirt installation.
         4. Leave the **Password** and **Confirm Password** fields blank.
 These fields are not required if the address of the management server is known.
     -   **Configuration Using a Password**
         1. Enter a password in the **Password** field.
 It is recommended that you use a strong password.
 Strong passwords contain a mix of uppercase, lowercase, numeric and punctuation characters.
 They are six or more characters long and do not contain dictionary words.
         2. Re-enter the password in the **Confirm Password** field.
         3. Leave the **Management Server** and **Management Server Port** fields blank.
-As long as a password is set, allowing the Hypervisor to be added to the Manager later, these fields are not required.
+As long as a password is set, allowing the Hypervisor to be added to oVirt later, these fields are not required.

 2.  **Save Configuration**
     To save the configuration select **<Save>** and press **Enter**.